jlovo256/Contacts-Node-API/Contacts-api/README.md

  If you haven't already, <a href="https://github.com/jtdarkly/Contacts-api/blob/master/README.md">read this first</a>.

  ## What Is It?
  Contacts-api is a simple storage app for contact information.
 Currently, it only stores names and physical addresses.
-One entry can have multiple names and addresses, because people move and/or change their names sometimes.
+One contact can have multiple names and addresses, because people move and/or change their names sometimes.

  ## API Definition
 <table>